 OS and CIR among patients with or without VPI were examined by tumor size (≤ 2 and 2-3 cm) in 777 patients with node-negative lung ADC ≤ 3 cm who underwent resection.

-Among patients with tumors ≤ 2 cm, VPI was not associated with either increased risk of recurrence (P = .90) (Fig 2B) or decreased OS (P = .11) (Fig 2A).
-However, among patients with tumors 2 to 3 cm, the presence of VPI was associated with both decreased CIR (P = .015) (Fig 2B) and decreased OS (P < .001) (Fig 2A).
-On the basis of these observations, we then regrouped stage I lung ADC ≤ 3 cm as new stage IA (≤ 2 cm with or without VPI [A+, A−]; 2-3 cm without VPI [B−]) or new stage IB (2-3 cm with VPI [B+]) tumors (Table 3).
-When the tumors were regrouped by this proposed scheme, there was a statistically significant difference in 5-year CIR and OS between new stage IA (n = 751) and new stage IB (n = 26) tumors (CIR, 18% vs 40% [P = .004]; OS, 76% vs 51% [P < .001]).
+Among patients with tumors ≤ 2 cm, VPI was not associated with either increased CIR (P = .90) or decreased OS (P = .11).
+Among patients with tumors 2 to 3 cm in size, the presence of VPI was associated with increased CIR (P = .015) and decreased OS (P < .001), even after adjusting for histologic subtype.
+When stage I lung ADCs ≤ 3 cm were regrouped as either new stage IA (≤ 2 cm with or without VPI, 2-3 cm without VPI) or new stage IB (2-3 cm with VPI), there was a statistically significant difference in 5-year CIR and OS between new stage IA and new stage IB tumors (CIR, 18% vs 40% [P = .004]; OS, 76% vs 51% [P < .001]).

 VPI stratifies prognosis in patients with lung ADC 2 to 3 cm but not in those with tumors ≤ 2 cm.
 Our proposed regrouping of a new stage IB better stratifies patients with poor prognosis, similar to published outcomes in patients with stage II disease, who may benefit from adjuvant chemotherapy.